JKindonNtx/solutions-euc/documentation/TN-2002-Citrix Profile Management on Nutanix/TN-2002/TN-2002-Citrix Profile Management on Nutanix.md

 | Windows_10_UPM_Container_2303_Profile_Replicate | Enabled | 845 ms | 10.32 % slower |
 | Windows_10_UPM_Container_2303_Profile_Replicate_No_Cache | Disabled | 766 ms | Baseline |

+#### Key Takeaways

+-  `Replicate User Stores` when **Enabled** will impact both the logon and logoff phases of the user session.
+-  The heavier impact is the logoff phase as the differencing disk is replicated to both File Server clusters prior to being merged.
+-  There is minimal difference between logon times when using `Replicate User Stores` with either `local caching for profile containers` **Enabled** or **Disabled**

 ### VHD Compaction

 This test was to determine the impact on Nutanix Files during the logoff phase where the option to `Enable VHD Compaction` was **enabled**.
 VHD disk compaction is a process that reduces the size of a VHD file by removing empty space and combining the data within the file.
 You can read more about this feature [here](https://docs.citrix.com/en-us/profile-management/current-release/configure/vhd-disk-compaction.html#enable-and-configure-vhd-disk-compaction-settings).